 Data Manipulation: Discover how to manipulate data in MySQL using SQL statements.
 Learn how to insert, update, and delete records in tables.
 Understand transactions and the importance of maintaining data consistency and integrity.

 MySQL Functions and Stored Procedures: Explore built-in functions provided by MySQL to perform calculations, string manipulations, and date/time operations.
 Learn how to create and use stored procedures, which are reusable sets of SQL statements stored in the database for improved efficiency and modularity.

 Database Administration: Learn about essential database administration tasks in MySQL.
 Understand how to manage user accounts and privileges, secure the database server, and optimize performance through indexing, query optimization, and caching techniques.

 MySQL Replication and High Availability: Discover techniques for ensuring high availability and scalability in MySQL.
 Learn about replication, which allows you to create redundant copies of your database for fault tolerance.
 Understand how to set up and configure replication for data redundancy and load balancing.

 Throughout this tutorial, we provide practical examples, SQL queries, and tips to help you become proficient in MySQL.
 We aim to empower you with the knowledge and skills to effectively design, create, and manage databases using MySQL.

 By the end of this tutorial, you will have a comprehensive understanding of MySQL, enabling you to confidently leverage its power to build robust and scalable database solutions for your applications.

-In this section, you will learn basics about MySQL database management system, when it developed? how it comes into market? etc.
+In the 1st section of MySQL Tutorial, you will learn basics about MySQL database management system, when it developed? how it comes into market? etc.